Jim Creighton: Death

 However, subsequent research indicates that Creighton's death by hitting a home run was fabricated years later to dramatize his martyrdom.
 "Dying while hitting a long home run is a great story; it's just not true," said Tom Shieber, senior curator of the National Baseball Hall of Fame.
 Shieber researched original news sources and found no references to Creighton hitting a home run in that game.
+(In fact, he hit four doubles that game.)
 The death-by-home-run myth was popularized, and probably started, five decades later by Chapman.
 Alfred H. Spink's 1910 book The National Game quoted Chapman as saying, "I was present at the game between the Excelsiors and the Unions [sic] of Morrisiana at which Jim Creighton injured himself.
 He did it in hitting out a home run.
-When he had crossed the rubber [i.e., home plate] he turned to George Flanley and said, 'I must have snapped my belt.'"
+When he had crossed the rubber [i.e., home plate] he turned to George Flanley [sic] and said, 'I must have snapped my belt.'"
 Countless historians have refuted this legend, but it has taken root as factual.

 Later research has suggested that Creighton's hernia was chronic, and that the tremendous workload from baseball and cricket contributed to worsening the hernia.
 In that era, balls and strikes were not called, and batters who could not hit Creighton's rapid deliveries adapted by refusing to swing at good pitches, forcing Creighton to throw well over 300 pitches per match.
 Pitching with great force and the exaggerated body contortions necessary to achieve high velocity exacerbated his condition.

 Creighton's death caused concern in the sports world that public perceptions of baseball and cricket would focus on the inherent dangers of their play, hurting the sports' popularity.
 Though it is generally accepted that Creighton fatally injured himself while playing baseball, it was reported that the Excelsior president, Dr. Joseph Jones, made comments during the National Association convention of 1862 that constituted an attempt to "correct" this notion.
 He claimed that Creighton had suffered the injury, instead, while playing cricket in a match on October 7.
 Later research claims that Dr. Jones' assertions are correct; Creighton had died of a "strangulated intestine", and did not hit a home run during his final game.
-Dr. Jones' remarks have been interpreted as his attempt to save baseball's image, and its nearly equal standing with cricket, as well as his team's legacy after losing their best player.
+Dr. Jones' remarks have been interpreted as his attempt to save baseball's image, and its nearly equal standing with cricket, as well as his club's legacy after losing their best player.
 Baseball at the time was constantly "looking forward", and Creighton's death provided the sport with a certain mythology and much-needed nostalgia.

-Creighton was buried in Brooklyn's Green-Wood Cemetery.
-His gravesite was marked by a 12-foot marble obelisk crowned with a large marble baseball.